This is a collaborative post and doesn’t necessarily reflect the views of this blog or its author.

 One problem people have when trying to create the perfect sensory space is that it all becomes a little much.
 They focus on their child’s favorite toys and characters; they add colorful paintings and different textures, as well as a CD player and TV and everything, can get overwhelming.

 To avoid this, create zones so your child can have everything they want.
 Keep the area around their bed as a chill-out zone.
 Add a comfortable seat, keep the colors calm, and add some fairy lights or other lighting options.
+See what options are available by checking out your local online furniture shops.
 Make sure all of their favorite books and any soft toys that they love are in this area.

 Then add a creativity zone.
 A desk is a great idea and something that will stick with them as they grow.
 They can use it to craft and make a mess, and to do their homework.
 Make sure all of their craft supplies are kept in neat, easy to find storage boxes or drawers.